VinsintQ/Fitness-Log/README.md

 ### Scope :
-an application to track your workouts , where you can add/edit workouts and calculate its calories , and trach your bmi
+an application to track your workouts , where you can add/edit workouts and calculate its calories

 #### a link to deployed app [here](https://fitness-log-8da007ba5e00.herokuapp.com/)